fangq/mcx/mcextreme_cuda/trunk/mcxlab/README.txt

   help mcxlab

-or simply

-  mcxlab

-and enter in Matlab/Octave to see the help information regarding how to use this function.
+in Matlab/Octave to see the help information regarding how to use this function.
 The help information is listed below.
 You can find the input/output formats and examples.
 The input cfg structure has very similar field names as the verbose command line options in MCX.